imhicihu/Biblio-search/README.md

 * Must comply with 2 premises: closed architecture across operating systems (_search_ and _show_ the results) and strict offline mode, so any query done do not need to connect to any remote server
 * This repo is a living document that will grow and adapt over time
 * The principles of this project were driven by [The Zen of Python](https://en.wikipedia.org/wiki/Zen_of_Python)
+<br> </br>
 ![stand-alone.gif](https://lh4.googleusercontent.com/BNzgl3yg31sJsItuJJ0FqNOr7yteXttYWKo33KMf_X0CKtLGA_bTdbho4Pl9EYuW1-E=w2400)
 > Searching this terms: `Africa`, `patagonia`

 ### What is this repository for? ###

 * Quick summary
-    - An application for search through up our library
+    - An application for search digital records through up our library

 ### How do I get set up? ###